Rishi8078/TimeFlow-Card-Beta/info.md

 ## Quick Start
 1. Install through HACS
-2. Add to your dashboard with type: `custom:pace-card`
+2. Add to your dashboard with type: `custom:timeflow-card`
 3. Set your target date in ISO format: `"2025-12-31T23:59:59"`
 4. Customize time units and appearance
 5. Optionally set creation_date for progress tracking